Global Model Subpackage (networkmodel)

 Implementation Notes

-Performance: - RHS kernels are Numba JIT-compiled; hot loops avoid Python object allocation. - Sparse adjacency is stored in index lists / CSR-like structures to avoid dense matrix multiplies. - Combinatorial topology is exponential in the number of sites per protein; use only for small (S_g).
+Performance: - The JAX backend keeps differentiable calculations in numeric arrays and avoids pandas inside the objective. - Sparse adjacency is stored in index lists / CSR-like structures to avoid dense matrix multiplies. - Combinatorial topology is exponential in the number of sites per protein; use only for small (S_g).

 Stability: - Regulation modifiers are bounded by construction; this prevents explosive transcription/translation at large regulatory inputs. - Optional normalization (e.g., fold-change to (t=0)) is applied in post-processing for comparability to MS logFC conventions.